Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 ```

 Once an exception is raised, it will be passed upward in the program scope.
-An exception be used to trigger additional error messages or an alternative behavior.
+An exception can be used to trigger additional error messages or an alternative behavior.
 Rather than immediately halting code execution, the exception can be 'caught' upstream with a try-except block.
 When wrapped in a try-except block, the exception can be intercepted before it reaches global scope and halts execution.